-Wentworth is home to Wentworth Woodhouse, the historic seat of the Fitzwilliam family, which with its 600ft frontage is the largest of any house in England and is truly South Yorkshire’s best kept secret.
+We are situated in the beautiful rural Estate village of Wentworth in South Yorkshire, home to Wentworth Woodhouse, the.historic seat of the Fitzwilliam family, which with its 600ft frontage is the largest of any house in England and is truly South Yorkshire’s best kept secret.

-Wentworth was once again thrust into the public eye when Catherine Bailey released her recent best seller ‘Black Diamonds – The Rise and Fall of an English Dynasty’, which centres around the Fitzwilliam family and their lifelong association with what is surely England’s grandest country house.
+Wentworth was once again thrust into the public eye when Catherine Bailey released her recent best selling book, ‘Black Diamonds – The Rise and Fall of an English Dynasty’, which centres around the Fitzwilliam family and their lifelong association with what is surely England’s grandest country house

-To discover more about this beautiful building and the fascinating family history associated with it click here
+To discover more about this intriguing building and the fascinating family history associated with it click here

 Although Wentworth Woodhouse is the dominant feature of the local area, Wentworth village itself is a beautiful example of a traditional estate village which has remained largely unchanged for centuries.

-Wentworth is a living, working community and boasts two beautiful churches, two well patronised country Inns, several shops and craft businesses (in addition to the garden centre) and is deservedly a very popular local visitor and tourist attraction.
+Wentworth is a living, working community and boasts two beautiful churches, charming cottages, working farms, two well patronised country inns, several shops and craft businesses (in addition to the garden centre) and is deservedly a very popular local visitor and tourist attraction.

 To discover more of our unique village and the surrounding area click here